Long-duration Audio-recordings of the Environment

 The audio provided is courtesy of Aaron Rice, Cornell Lab of Ornithology, Cornell University, NYS, USA.

-So far the longest false-colour spectrogram we have viewed is 24-hours long and this takes up the full width of the typical computer screen.
-In order to view recordings several months long a different approach must be adopted.
-This image (Slide 17) represents 44 days of continuous marine recording from the same site as the previous slide.
-The 24-hour spectrograms have been reduced to height of 32 pixels but retaining the full 24-hour width.
+So far the longest LDFC spectrogram we have viewed is 24-hours long and this takes up the full width of a typical computer screen.
+In order to view recordings several months long, a different approach must be adopted.
+The below image represents 44 days of continuous marine recording from the same site as the previous slide.
+The 24-hour spectrograms have been reduced to a height of 32 pixels but they retain the full 24-hour width.
 Concatenating the daily spectrograms nicely reveals long-term seasonal acoustic patterns.
+We call the individual spectrograms, ribbon spectrograms and the total image a ribbon plot.

 The audio provided is courtesy of Aaron Rice, Cornell Lab of Ornithology, Cornell University, NYS, USA.

-44 days of ocean recordings–with sunrise, sunset, and tide markings
+Slide 18: 44 days of ocean recordings – with sunrise, sunset, and tidal annotations

 It is worth noting that these hundreds of hours of marine recording were made in order to detect the presence of the North Atlantic Right Whale (NARW), the most threatened of the whale species.
 The hydrophone was located in the middle of the NARW calving grounds towards the end of the calving season.
-The usual approach to identifying NARW calls is to write computer code specifically designed to recognise its three kinds of call.
-Due to the highly specific purpose of automated recognisers, they are designed not to pick up any other acoustic events.
-The false-colour spectrograms reveal a wealth of additional information about the marine soundscape.
-They complement the information obtained by call recognisers because they reveal the acoustic environment in which the NARW live.
+The usual approach to identifying NARW calls is to write computer programs, specifically designed to recognise the three kinds of NARW call.
+Due to the highly specific purpose of automated recognisers, they are specially designed not to detect any other acoustic events.
+However, LDFC spectrograms reveal a wealth of additional information about the marine soundscape.
+They complement the information obtained by automated call recognisers because they reveal, in much more detail, the acoustic environment in which whales live.

 Audio provided courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group.
 The audio was recorded in Gympie National Park, Queensland, Australia.